Skyward Specialty to Host First Quarter 2023 Earnings Call Wednesday, May 10, 2023

 About Skyward Specialty

-Skyward Specialty (NASDAQ: SKWD) is a rapidly growing and innovative specialty insurance company, delivering commercial property and casualty products and solutions on a non-admitted and admitted basis.
+Skyward Specialty SKWD is a rapidly growing and innovative specialty insurance company, delivering commercial property and casualty products and solutions on a non-admitted and admitted basis.
 The Company operates through eight underwriting divisions -- Accident & Health, Captives, Global Property, Industry Solutions, Professional Lines, Programs, Surety and Transactional E&S.

 Skyward Specialty's subsidiary insurance companies consist of Houston Specialty Insurance Company, Imperium Insurance Company, Great Midwest Insurance Company, and Oklahoma Specialty Insurance Company.
 These insurance companies are rated A- (Excellent) by A.M.
 Best Company.
 For more information about Skyward Specialty, its people, and its products, please visit skywardinsurance.com.